yakirnadav/CloudletTemplates/charts/webapp/README.md

-# Helm Chart Templates for deploying application in cloudlet

 ## Helm Chart Templates for deploying simple web application in cloudlet
 This project provides template Helm Charts for deploying a  web application into any Kubernetes based cloud (Cloudlet).